HYENA-007-CYBER/ros2_notes/README.md

 - we need to source the **install/setup.bash** file so that the terminal can recognize the packages and can run the nodes

 ### Creating a ROS2 Package

-Packages are the basic unit for organizing software in ROS2.
-A package can contain nodes, libraries, configuration files, launch files, and more.
-Package sholud be created inside the **src/** folder of our ROS2 workspace.

-- Use the `ros2 pkg create` command to create a new package inside the **src/** folder
-- A package must have a unique name and follow naming conventions
-- We need to specify the build type (e.g., ament_python, ament_cmake)
-- We need to  define the  dependencies using the `--dependencies` flag

-  #### For a ROS2 Python Package

-A ROS2 Python package uses the `ament_python` build type and contains Python nodes and scripts.

-### Key Points:
-- Uses `setup.py` and `package.xml` for build and metadata
-- Nodes are written in Python and placed in the main package directory

-### Creating a ROS2 Package